google/docsy-example/content/en/guide/2. Connect SDDC/Direct Connect/_index.md

 linkTitle: "Direct Connect"
 weight: 2
 description: >
-  How to on-board your SDDC.
+  How to configure AWS Direct connect for VMware Cloud on AWS
 ---

 {{% pageinfo %}}